Author: Joe Kizlauskas

 You can usually place accumulators on most sports, although bookmakers’ rules may vary when it comes to combining selections from multiple sports.

-Accumulators are often named after the number of bets involved, so a four-bet accumulator is called a fourfold, while an eight bet accumulator is known as an eightfold.
+Accumulators are often named after the number of bets involved, so a four-bet accumulator is called a fourfold, while an eight-bet accumulator is known as an eightfold.
 In theory, there is no upper limit to the number of bets that you can combine into an accumulator, making it possible to win extremely large sums from small stakes.

 Working out your potential winnings for an accumulator is relatively simple in theory, but it can be handy to use one of the many free online accumulator calculators, which allow you to simply input the odds of each selection along with the stake to show your potential win.
+Here is our beginners guide to how an accumulator actually works.

 The basic principle of calculating an accumulator is to multiply your stake by the odds of each selection in turn.
-For example, let’s say you placed £5 on a fourfold accumulator on the following football matches at the stated decimal odds:
+For example, let’s say you placed £5 on a fourfold accumulator on the following Premier League football matches at the stated decimal odds:

 - Manchester City to beat West Bromwich Albion at 1.5